 Renault's diversity policy extends to the four priority areas of gender, disability, age and origin.
 Initiatives in all these areas have two main purposes: to facilitate the personal development of each employee as an individual, and to enhance company performance by harnessing a fuller breadth of talent.

 At the beginning of 2010, the Group launched the Women@Renault plan to improve the representation of women at every level of the company.
-By end-2013, women accounted for 17.6% of the Group’s workforce, up from 10% in 2000.
-The plan also started a company social network, which now has more than 3,500 members worldwide and local networks in 11 countries.
+This plan includes two sections: a human resources plan and a social network plan.

 Renault also actively supports the workforce integration of people with disabilities, by signing agreements, adapting workstations, raising awareness of co-workers, setting up partnerships with specialized organisations, and working with suppliers from the sheltered sector.
-In 2012, Renault launched an internal social network on disability, Handi@Renault, which has more than 800 disabled and non-disabled members.
+In 2012, Renault launched an internal social network on disability, Handi@Renault, which has more than 1,000 disabled and non-disabled members.

 Solidarity between the generations and training for young people